How to Identify & Fix Website Performance Bottlenecks?

 Performance bottlenecks, what do they have to do with website performance?
 Simple, a performance bottleneck is something within a website that prevents it from loading as quickly as it should.

-When crafting a web experience, it is vitally important to focus on the user experience (UX).
+When crafting a website, it is vitally important to focus on the user experience (UX).
 We all browse in different ways, for different things and on many different devices.
 One thing that is common; we all want ‘speed’.
 No one enjoys sitting around waiting for a website to load.

-These negatively affect user experience and can impact on your website performance.
-Ultimately, that can have an impact on your websites SEO (search engine optimisation), making you harder to find on SERPs (Search Engine Results Pages).
-Google has indicated that it’s algorithm to rank pages includes looking at site speed (and as a result, page performance).
+These negatively affect user experience and can impact your website’s performance.
+Ultimately, that can have an impact on your website’s SEO (search engine optimisation), making you harder to find on SERPs (Search Engine Results Pages).
+Google has indicated that its algorithm to rank pages includes looking at site speed (and as a result, page performance).